 By reducing the weight of a vehicle’s body and components, we can make our cars more efficient, while delivering the outstanding performance our customers expect.
-Which is why a number of our vehicles are now made using revolutionary all-aluminium bodies that significantly reduce their weight.
-So we have created a new lightweight modified aluminium alloy that allows for a higher proportion of recycled content and uses 95% less energy to manufacture and produces less waste than virgin material.
+Which is why a number of our vehicles are now made using revolutionary all-aluminum bodies that significantly reduce their weight.
+So we have created a new lightweight modified aluminum alloy that allows for a higher proportion of recycled content and uses 95% less energy to manufacture and produces less waste than virgin material.

 Designing for fuel efficiency